Permafrost/Tundra/SERVICES.md

     when it was created.
   * `description` is the thread's built-in string representation of itself.
+  * `dump` is the Integration Server generated dump for this thread.
   * `state` is the thread's current status, and can be one of the following values:
     * `NEW` - a thread that has not yet started is in this state.